 Internships, Research Opportunities and More

-Students work closely with the departmental director of graduate studies and the directors of specific programs (Translation Studies or PLC) to formulate a curriculum that meets their needs and maintains the standards of the discipline.
-While the normal pattern of requirements for the MA and PhD degrees is described below, students may have certain courses waived because of their previous training or professional goals.
+Students work closely with the director of graduate studies and the directors of specific programs to formulate a curriculum that meets their needs and maintains the standards of the discipline.